PelionIoT/mbl-docs/Docs/install_mbl_on_device/provision/provision_intro.md

 ## Provisioning process review

-<span class="tips">**Tip**: If you want to specify a storage location on the device for your API key and certificates, rather than use the default storage location, [do so before you begin the provisioning process](../first-image/provisioning-your-device.html#optional-persistent-storage-locations).</span><!--double-check that the link works - I think it won't now-->
+<span class="tips">**Tip**: If you want to specify a storage location on the device for your API key and certificates, rather than use the default storage location, [do so before you begin the provisioning process](../first-image/provisioning-your-device.html#optional-persistent-storage-locations).</span>

 The full provisioning process is: